royalwisdom/webcrawler_for_aggregator/README.md

-# webcrawler_for_aggregator
+# webcrawler for aggregator
-This will be the maim crawler for aggregator
+This will be the main crawler for aggregator